 You will notice that when you’re stressed, worried or scared – that your breath will be quite different to when you’re calm and centred.
 It will feel more choppy, shallower and faster.

 You can’t force your breath to be smooth, calm and relaxed – but if you give it your mindful attention, it will naturally become that way by itself.
-Not only that, but it will also help to calm and quieten your mind too.
+Not only that, but it will also help to calm the mind too.

 4. Meditate regularly